Tuesday, September 18, 2012

 Expat Report: Month 3 - Adjusting to Life in Argentina

-Three months ago, I made one of the toughest decisions of my life and relocated to Argentina with my spouse.
-Although we both knew that things would be different, the months that followed since we landed have been a huge learning experience for both of us.
+Three months ago, I made one of the toughest decisions of my life: I relocated to Argentina with my spouse.
+Although we both knew things would be different, nothing could have prepared us for how much we’d learn and grow in the months following our arrival.
+It's been a truly eye-opening experience.

-We now use kilos to weigh fruit, vegetables, cold cuts, meat, and pastries, instead of pounds.
-We think in pesos when making purchases instead of U.S. dollars.
-We use Celsius instead of Fahrenheit when determining the weather.
-We’ve had to adjust to the seasonal changes too.
-When we arrived in June, we were in the middle of the Argentine winter.
-Now we are only a week away from the Argentine spring.
+We’ve had to get used to a new way of life.
+Now, we measure fruit, vegetables, cold cuts, meat, and pastries in kilos instead of pounds.
+We think in pesos rather than U.S. dollars when making purchases.
+We check the weather in Celsius instead of Fahrenheit.
+Even the seasons have flipped—when we arrived in June, it was the middle of the Argentine winter.
+Now, we're just a week away from the start of spring.

-We’ve learned to appreciate the simple things.
-The stress level in Argentina (at least for an expat) is minimal.
-Argentinians are very laid back, whether they´re dealing with business or pleasure.
+We’ve also learned to appreciate the simple things.
+Life in Argentina—at least for an expat—feels less stressful.
+Argentinians are incredibly laid-back, whether they're handling business or enjoying leisure time.

 Keeping Busy